Miriamfark/charity-app/README.md

 `$npm start`
 5. Open a new terminal tab and install all dependencies from the backend server by running `$ bundle install`
+6. Run `rails db:create`, `rails db:migrate`, and `rails db:seed`
-6. Start the backend server by running
+7. Start the backend server by running
  `$rails s`

 ## Technologies Used